 Sight Casting for Tailing Redfish

 Though I love to pole for redfish on the winter flats nothing gets me fired up like hunting tailing redfish in the salt marsh!
 For those of you who don’t know; a tailing fish is one that exposes its tail or body while feeding on the bottom in shallow water.
 In the case of Hilton Head’s tailing reds, these fish are dipping down to feed on fiddler crabs.
 I have seen these fish pushing around in less than 3 inches of water… so shallow that their backs were exposed.
 This game is a bit different than the winter sight fishing.
 Here we are generally going to pick out one individual fish and stalk it as it feeds along the bottom.
 I like to wait until I have a good shot and then its game on.
 You have to remember that these fish are on the flats to feed so they rarely refuse a well placed artificial lure or fly.
-In my opinion this is the ultimate hunt with the fly rod and I can guarantee you that I don’t miss too many tailing tides… in fact I tend to plan my entire summer around them!
+In my opinion this is the ultimate hunt with the light tackle spinning or fly fishing gear and I can guarantee you that I don’t miss too many tailing tides… in fact I tend to plan my entire summer around them!

 Sight Fishing for Cobia